 Protect your passwords

 I hear a lot of people saying, use a Password Manager.
-In reality, you need to use some brain matter to understand how the recommended programs like LastPass and Dashlane operate, they take some time to configure and increase your confidence in usage.
+In reality, you need to use some brain matter to understand how the recommended programs such as LastPass and Dashlane operate, they take some time to configure and increase your confidence in usage.

 Our suggestion is to tighten up your passwords.
 Replace weak passwords with more intelligent strings of numbers, capitals, symbols and punctuation.
 A favourite tech blog of ours, How-To Geek has a great post about Passwords if you’re new to the whole idea of change and building trust.